 You’ll have the opportunity to gain professional experience through internship opportunities at such well-known companies, organizations and programs as CNN, The Daily Show, the New York Yankees, the Tribeca Film Festival and The Sports Channel.
 Department of Communications alumni achieve great success, working as managers, producers, educators, engineers and entrepreneurs in this diverse industry.

-The B.A in Communications offers a solid foundation in Communication Theory, History of Media and Communication and Basic Media Production with three areas of concentration—journalism, media studies and moving image arts.
+The B.A in Communications offers a solid foundation in Communication Theory, History of Media and Communication and Basic Media Production with three areas of concentration—journalism and public relations, media studies, and digital production and cinema studies.

 The Department of Communications offers the following programs: